janekfleper/typst-fancy-units/docs/manual.typ

 === Absolute uncertainties

-= Units <units>
 This function transforms all uncertainties to the absolute format.
 Use the configuration

-A unit can be anything from a single character to a complex structure with fractions, brackets and groups.
-It is not necessary to use variables for the prefixes and units, you can just write them down directly.
-The parser will figure out the exponents, brackets, etc. and the unit will then be formatted accordingly.
 ```typ
 #import "@preview/fancy-units:0.2.0: configure, absolute-uncertainties
 #configure(num-transform: absolute-uncertainties)
 ```

-#my-tidy.show-example-table(
-  scope: (num: num, unit: unit),
-  "unit[μg]",
-  "unit[(m s)^2]",
-  "unit[kg m/s^2]",
-)
 to make absolute uncertainties the default for the entire document.
 For a single number or a direct customization of the `num()` function, use one of the lines in the following snippet